root-foundation/root/README.md

 Within *any* activity, at any moment, a _smaller_ percentage of individuals will be responsible for a _greater_ share of economic value created — i.e., a *[power law distribution of outcomes](https://en.wikipedia.org/wiki/Power_law)*.
 Thus, the median *share* falls.

-Extreme outcomes emerges as a byproduct of:
+Outcomes become more extreme as the following increase:
-1. complexity of an activity.
+1. Complexity of an activity.
-2. competition (quantity and quality).
+2. Competition (quantity and quality).
-3. leverage (how fast you can make a move).
+3. Leverage (how fast you can make a move).

-We can observe this relationship in popular games such as Chess and Go.
+We observe this relationship between extreme outcomes and complexity in popular games such as Chess and Go.
 Go has more extreme outcomes than Chess because it is more [complex](https://en.wikipedia.org/wiki/Game_complexity) — i.e., has more possible states or possibilities).

 As competition has improved (more players, better computer assisted training, coaching, etc.) over the years, outcomes have become *even more* extreme (i.e., ELO spread has increased).

 Leverage also matters because the faster you can make a move, the more quickly the underlying extreme outcomes manifest.
 For example, when two competing startup founders can iterate twice as fast, the difference in their outcomes accelerates — the better one will more quickly outcompete the other.